Even with pre-tax profits, many large companies pay no US taxes | ExBulletin

 Even with pre-tax profits, many large companies pay no US taxes

-NEW YORK (AP) Just as President Joe Biden pushes to raise corporate taxes to help pay for his infrastructure plan, a report by a Washington political group highlights the number of companies paying zero despite large pre-tax profits.
+NEW YORK Just as President Joe Biden pushes to raise corporate taxes to help pay for his infrastructure plan, a report by a Washington political group highlights the fact that many companies pay nothing despite big profits before taxes.

 More than 50 of America’s biggest companies paid nothing in federal income tax last year, and many got discounts, even though they as a group reported nearly $ 40.5 billion in profits. before taxes, according to the Institute on Taxation and Economic Policy.
 The group believes that the tax system should generate more tax revenue.